jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5f.md

-+++
+---
+title: "Digression on the wheat trade and wheat laws: The Carrying Trade of Wheat"
+heading: "Chapter 5f"
-title=  "Digression on the wheat trade & wheat laws=  The Carrying Trade of Wheat" heading=  "Chapter 5f of Book 4 " description=  "The merchant importer of foreign wheat for home consumption contributes to the home market's immediate supply" date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-5e" linkbtext=  "Chapter 5e" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-5g" linkftext=  "Chapter 5g" icon=  "/icons/smith.png"
+description: "The merchant importer of foreign wheat for home consumption contributes to the home market's immediate supply"
-+++
+image: /covers/wn.jpg
+weight: 36
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="73" >}} In years of scarcity, the distress caused by the strict execution of those laws was probably very great.